oracle-livelabs/em-omc/enterprise-manager/emcc-new/em-multitenant-lifecycle-automation/em-multitenant-lifecycle-automation.md

     ![](images/Task3-step5.jpg " ")

-6. On the Indentification page , enter new PDB name (full_clonepdb).
+6. On the Identification page , enter new PDB name (full_clonepdb).

     You also have an option to create multiple clones by selecting the check box in the PDB Name section.
 For this lab, we will leave the option unchecked.